Last updated February 9, 2023

 We make some exceptions to this for online uses, because (within reason!) if you write about our games, you are helping us make a living and do what we love, and therefore we like you.
 Please read our online policy.

 Munchkin is dungeon crawling, without all that annoying "roleplaying" junk, in the form of a card game.
 It's fun, it's funny, and it's our top seller ever.
 It's spawned TWO boardgames (Munchkin Quest and Munchkin Treasure Hunt) and started to cross over to other games . . . look for Munchkin Panic, Munchkin Loot Letter, and Munchkin Gloom.
 We've even invaded TV shows (Munchkin Adventure Time, Munchkin Rick And Morty), movies (Munchkin The Nightmare Before Christmas), and comics (Munchkin: Marvel Edition, Munchkin: X-Men Edition).
+A digital version of the game is on Steam.
 And there's more to come.
 Munchkin will not rest until it takes over the world!
 (Or at least all the fun parts.)

 GURPS stands for Generic Universal RolePlaying System, and that's exactly what it is: One set of rules that works for all genres.
 We have published over 400 different books and supplements for GURPS.
 And check out the character design program, GURPS Character Assistant, for Fourth Edition.
 For more information, read our More About GURPS page.